 - our affiliates, parent companies or associated offices;

-- our suppliers and service providers to facilitate the provision of the Website, related services and our Client Services, including IT consultants, webhosting providers, recruitment services providers, identity verification partners (in order to verify your identity against public databases), call centres, consultants and similar third parties;
+- our suppliers and service providers to facilitate the provision of the Website, related services and our Client Services, including IT consultants, webhosting providers, recruitment services providers, identity verification partners (in order to verify your identity against public databases), call centers, consultants and similar third parties;

 - subject to appropriate legal basis such as consent, our advertising and marketing partners who enable us, for example, to deliver personalised ads to your devices or who may contact you by post, email, telephone, SMS or by other means;

-- successor or partner legal entities, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, financing, sale, merger, reorganisation, change of legal form, dissolution or similar event relating to our business.
+- successor or partner legal entities, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, financing, sale, merger, reorganization, change of legal form, dissolution or similar event relating to our business.
 In the case of a merger or sale, your personal data will be permanently transferred to a successor company;

 - our clients and third parties as directed by our clients, where we process personal data as a data processor on behalf of our clients;

 - public authorities, such as law enforcement agencies, courts and other public bodies where we are required by law to do so; and